vibspatial/targeted_transcriptomics_training/README.md

  --output_dir /staging/leuven/stg_00143/spatial_data_training/merscope
 ```

-## Moving data to VSC using Globus
+## Moving data to the VSC using Globus

 See [here](globus/globus.ipynb) for a tutorial on how to move data to and from the VSC using Globus.